Dropkick Murphys: Political statements and advocacy

 In January 2017, drummer Matt Kelly revealed he voted for Gary Johnson and criticised both Hillary Clinton and Donald Trump, while singer Al Barr supported Bernie Sanders and left the Democratic Party over its perceived mishandling of Sanders' campaign.
 In July 2017, guitarist Tim Brennan affirmed the band's pro-union stance and anti-fascist stance following a Nazi salute incident from a fan jumping onstage.
 The 2019 album 11 Short Stories of Pain & Glory addresses the U.S. opioid epidemic, with tracks like "You'll Never Walk Alone" inspired by personal losses.
 In August 2020, the band endorsed Joe Kennedy III for the U.S. Senate, performing a virtual acoustic set in support.
 On June 24, 2021, Casey joined fellow artists at the U.S. Capitol to advocate for the American Music Fairness Act, seeking performer royalties for radio airplay.
 On March 23, 2022, the band publicly condemned local neo-Nazis for misusing their song "The Boys Are Back" in a parade video and promised to "smash" the hate group's efforts.
 In February 2023, the band released "All You Tories", a reworking of Woody Guthrie's "All You Fonies", in solidarity with UK public-sector strikes, produced in partnership with the RMT union.
 In April 2023 during President Joe Biden's trip to Ireland, he used "I'm Shipping Up to Boston" as his introductory music.
 In September 2024, the band released the single "Sirens", decrying political division as benefiting the wealthy elite.

-On March 18, 2025, rumors spread that the band's X (formerly Twitter) account had been suspended following comments made about Trump and Elon Musk.
-Musk owns X. Ken Casey responded by saying, "We broke up with him first.
+On March 18, 2025, rumors spread that the band's X (formerly Twitter) account had been suspended following comments made about Trump and Elon Musk, who is the owner of X. Ken Casey responded by saying, "We broke up with him first.
 We quit Twitter in 2022 when he was only half a Nazi.
 Then someone else took our handle, pretending to be our official account, so we filed a legal complaint to put a stop to that--which is why @dropkickmurphys shows as suspended.
 Look, we pulled our account because we didn't want to be part of that guy's empire.
 But if we were still on there, I'm sure he would have suspended us by now."

-The band (minus Matt Kelly and Al Barr) performed a short three-song set on April 5, 2025 in Boston in front of tens of thousands of protesters at the Hands Off! rally.
+The band (minus Matt Kelly and Al Barr) performed a short three-song set on April 5, 2025, in Boston in front of tens of thousands of protesters at the Hands Off! rally.
 This and other rallies across the country were held as a nationwide display of public resistance to President Donald Trump and were the largest one day rallies ever of a sitting president.